cryinkfly/podman-rootless-quadlets/quadlets/filebrowser-quantum/radicale/README.md

 💡 **Key takeaway:**

-- Let the pod handle its own startup via WantedBy=default.target, and avoid systemd dependencies from NPM → this prevents deadlocks while ensuring proper resolution of container hostnames.
+- Let the pod handle its own startup via `WantedBy=default.target`, and avoid systemd dependencies from NPM → this prevents deadlocks while ensuring proper resolution of container hostnames.